SamuPert/currency-converter-app/README.md

 ---

-## Contributing and support
+## Contribute!
 Your help and feedback is always welcome!

-If you find an issue let me know by directly opening an issue here in the repo.

-The Currency Converter application was created by [SamuPert](https://github.com/SamuPert).
 If you'd like to contribute to the project, please submit a pull request or contact me for more information.

+## Support
+Feel free to open an issue for bugs and feature requests here in the repo.